Desert Hearts

 Desert Hearts is a 1985 American romantic drama film directed by Donna Deitch.
 The screenplay, written by Natalie Cooper, is an adaptation of the 1964 lesbian novel Desert of the Heart by Jane Rule.
-Set in Reno, Nevada in 1959, it tells the story of a university professor awaiting a divorce who finds her true self through a relationship with another, more self-confident woman.
+Set in Reno, Nevada, in 1959, it tells the story of a university professor awaiting a divorce who finds her true self through a relationship with another, more self-confident woman.
 The film stars Helen Shaver and Patricia Charbonneau with a supporting performance by Audra Lindley.

 Desert Hearts was released theatrically in the United States on March 7, 1986 and in the United Kingdom on June 6, 1986.
-It is regarded as one of the first wide release films to present a positive portrayal of lesbian sexuality.
+It is regarded as the first feature film to "de-sensationalize lesbianism" by presenting a positive portrayal of a lesbian romance.